 The recipe I have for you today is adapted from this, Roasted Brussels Sprouts & Butternut Squash w/ Cranberries & Pecans, side dish recipe.
 I simply omitted the brussels sprouts and included the quinoa, making a perfect salad for a light lunch or dinner.
-It’s also great for make ahead meals, as it refrigerates well and can be served chilled, at room temperature or warm.

-- Quinoa: My favorite grain, well technically it’s a seed, of all time!
+- Quinoa – My favorite grain, well technically it’s a seed, of all time!
 Quinoa is good for you, naturally gluten-free, contains a good amount of protein and has loads of fiber (which does wonders for my digestive tract).
 I’ve used tri-color quinoa here, but feel free to use your favorite or what you have on hand.

-- Cranberries: This recipe calls for dried cranberries that will be added to the butternut squash once pulled from the oven, this will warm and soften them.
+- Cranberries – This quinoa recipe calls for dried cranberries that will be added to the butternut squash once pulled from the oven, this will warm and soften them.
 If you prefer fresh cranberries, I would suggest using 1 cup and adding them to the oven, on a separate small rimmed baking sheet.
 If you do add them to the sheet pan with the butternut squash, just keep in mind that the color of the cranberries may bleed.

-- Baby Kale: Baby kale is soft and tender, unlike it’s full-grown version.
+- Baby Kale – Baby kale is soft and tender, unlike it’s full-grown version.
 You can use regular kale instead, just chop it up and put it in a large bowl with a big squeeze of orange or lemon juice to soften for about 10 minutes, tossing well a few times.
 You can also use baby spinach or regular spinach that’s been chopped.
 Even arugula or 50/50 spring mix will work well.

+- Roast the butternut squash.
 On a lined sheet pan, toss the butternut squash and onion with olive oil.
 Add a sprinkle of garlic powder and salt overtop, arrange in a single layer (shown above), and bake for 25 – 30 minutes, stirring once or twice.
 Pull sheet pan from the oven, add the cranberries to the pan to soften.

+- Prep the quinoa & pecans.
 While the butternut squash is cooking, make the quinoa and toast the pecans.

 And that’s it, easy as can be!
 A healthy and delicious butternut squash quinoa salad for everyone to enjoy.
 And trust me, they will!

-More Autumn Quinoa Recipe Inspiration
+More Autumn Quinoa Recipes!

 - Vegetable Quinoa Soup